joewuthrich/joewuthrich/README.md

 ## Hi there,

-I'm Joe, a computer science major from New Zealand who enjoys solving problems with code.
+I'm Joe, a Full Stack Developer from New Zealand who enjoys solving problems with code.

-I'm currently working on projects involving JavaScript, TypeScript, React Native, HTML, CSS, Node.js & MongoDB.
+I'm currently working on projects involving TypeScript, React, Svelte, Node.js & PostgreSQL.

 My portfolio can be found [here](https://joewuthri.ch).